How to Write a Song and Produce Music: A Step-by-Step Guide

 The best way to finish an entire song arrangement is to start with the basic melody and chord progression.

-Then write the verse and chorus.
+Then write the second verse and chorus.

 And lastly, outline your buildup and breaks.